 Make-up quizzes or exams may be scheduled ONLY when pre-approved by the instructor, or in the case of documented illness or emergency.
 It is your responsibility to contact your instructor immediately after returning to class and schedule make-up quizzes/exams within 2 class days, or no make-up will be allowed.

-2. Homework (15%)
+2. Homework (12%)

 We can categorize homework into three groups by their submission deadlines as below.
+Your instructor checks your assignments daily and will go over common mistakes in class.